SparkAction is a collaborative journalism and advocacy site to mobilize action by and for young people.

 Prior to his work at the Forum, he assisted the President’s Crime Prevention Council (Chaired by Vice President Gore), the Stanford Center on Adolescence, the John Gardner Center for Youth and their Communities, and the HOME Afterschool Project in Alameda California.
 Internationally, Thaddeus worked for ELEM, a non-profit organization for runaway, homeless and neglected Israeli and Arab youth in distress.
 Thaddeus earned a Bachelor of Arts degree in Youth Development and Policy from Stanford University.

 A writer and journalist, Caitlin specializes in children's issues and the impact of welfare reform and public policy on families and communities.
-She has written for OneWorld, Yahoo News, Nation's Cities Weekly, KidsHealth and numerous other outlets.
-Caitlin has worked as a technical writer and editor in the areas of social policy, the environment, and sustainable development; assisted the Center for Law and Social Policy with its communications strategy and materials as interim director; and launched and directed the National Education Association's online project bNetSavvy.org, a site for educators, parents and 'tweens.
+She has written for City Limits, Yahoo News, Nation's Cities Weekly, KidsHealth and numerous other outlets, and has been a Casey Journalism Fellow.
+Caitlin has worked as a technical writer and editor in the areas of social policy, the environment, and sustainable development; assisted the Center for Law and Social Policy with its communications strategy and materials as interim director; and written for Sen. Leahy's Displaced Children & Orphans Fund and War Victims Fund.
 She has also taught middle school creative writing as a DC WritersCorps instructor, and organized a nationally competitive youth poetry slam team.
 Caitlin holds an MFA in fiction from the University of Virginia, where she was a Hoynes Fellow and received a Poe Fellowship; her fiction has appeared in Five Points, Gargoyle and other journals.